Want to Be a Patient Mom?

 By identifying bad habits (that literally almost all of us make) that drain us from patience, kindness and understanding.

-Why Identify these Common Bad Habits that Keep You From Being a Patient Mom?
+Bad Habits that Keep Us From Being Patient Moms

 Because our kids desperately need us to be patient.

 They need mom to understand when they stop to look at the caterpillar crawling on the ground..

 And they don’t get that math problem after we have explained again…and again.